rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 ### 8.2 Partial Replacement of RAL/WAL/PAL Implementations (C# DI-driven Abstract Factories)

-*   **Mechanism:** To allow the user to replace only a specific type of RAL/WAL/PAL resource (e.g., a custom `IVertexBuffer` implementation, or an `IPhysicsMaterial` behavior) within an existing backend, the respective C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IPhysicsWorldFactory`) can be designed to accept *internal factory interfaces* for these sub-components.
+*   **Mechanism:** To allow the user to replace only a specific type of RAL/WAL/PAL resource (e.g., a custom `IVertexBuffer` implementation, or an `IPhysicsMaterial` behavior) within an existing low-level implementation, the respective C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IPhysicsWorldFactory`) can be designed to accept *internal factory interfaces* for these sub-components.
 *   **Example:** An `IGraphicsDeviceFactory` might accept an `IVertexBufferFactory` during its construction.
 This `IVertexBufferFactory` itself could be another C++ object, managed and provided by the C# DI system.
     ```cpp
     // Vertex Buffer Factory Interface (defined in Piece.Core or common abstractions)